bbauska/CS198.2x/README.md

 in the Blockchain Fundamentals program, Bitcoin and Cryptocurrencies, then this diagram should be pretty familiar to you.

-So here's how things work: at each new block height, a validator is chosen to propose a new block.
+Here's how things work: at each new block height, a validator is chosen to propose a new block.

 We've circled this in red.
 If we were using Tendermint for